gvk/stitch-IL/Documentation.md

 For the constructors you simply ommit the dot, and write `ctor` and `cctor` respectivly.
 <br />
 <br />
+# Other information
 Only Types with suffix "Patch" will be considered, only methods with the PatchInformation
+I might have forgotten to write about some stuff...
+But this should pretty much be it.